 Yes.
 Due to safety & insurance requirements, all guests are required to wear shoes at all times.
 Tennis shoes, boots, sandals, flip-flops, etc are all permitted.
 Bare feet are never appropriate.

 Yes.
 You may bring your bow if it is unstrung, or strung with yarn (or some other line that cannot hold tension).
 Arrows must be untipped and cable-tied together and secured to the quiver.
-Our security team at the entrance gate will assist you if you do not know how to peace tie your weapon.
+Our service team at the entrance gate will assist you if you do not know how to peace tie your weapon.

 No. Due to an unfortunate number of people who have brought instruments and attempted to busk in our streets, you may not bring in any instrument except for a drum for our drum jam.

 No. The Bristol Renaissance Faire is a “special event” by Wisconsin law.
 We do not permit any person to bring any type of concealed weapon or firearm on our property.
-Below is the relevant passage:
+Below is the relevant state law passage:

 It is unlawful for any person to enter or remain at a special event if the organizers of the special event have notified the actor not to remain at the special event while carrying a firearm or with that type of firearm.
 The provision does not apply if the firearm is in a vehicle driven or parked in the parking facility, to any part of the special event grounds or building that is used as a parking facility.
 The law defines special event as an event that is open to the public, is for a duration of not more than three weeks, and either has designated entrances to and from the event that are locked when the event is closed or requires an admission.
 Wis.
 Stat. § 943.13(1m)(c)3.